USDA-MNSU-CS-PROJECTS/segmentation-Fall2025/src/main/pipeline/SUPERCOMPUTER_GUIDE.md

 - Upload your ND2 files to: `src/data/nd2_images/input_images/`
 - Ensure you have enough storage space (ND2 files can be large)
+- **Important**: If running YOLO training stages, ensure your `src/data/yolo_train/` directory is set up before submitting the job (the pipeline will skip the manual pause in SLURM)

 ## Quick Start